telerik/ajax-docs/controls/asyncupload/appearance-and-styling/increase-the-width-of-the-select-button.md

 ---
 title: Increase the Width of the Select Button
-page_title: Increase the Width of the Select Button | UI for ASP.NET AJAX Documentation
+page_title: Increase the Width of the Select Button | RadAsyncUpload for ASP.NET AJAX Documentation
 description: Increase the Width of the Select Button
 slug: asyncupload/appearance-and-styling/increase-the-width-of-the-select-button
 tags: increase,the,width,of,the,select,button